earthobservatory/azure-scripts/terraform/README.md

 ### 3 - Configuration

-Copy and edit the`prod_var_values.tfvars` file to suit your configuration.
+Copy and edit the`prod_var_values.tmpl.tfvars` file to suit your configuration.

 ### 4 - Initialising Terraform